 Design Showrooms or Expos

-If you want to see a lot of ideas all at once, visiting a design showroom or attending a home remodeling expo is a field trip worth taking.
+If you want to see a lot of ideas all at once, visiting a design showroom or attending a home remodeling expo a field trip worth taking.
 Showrooms like Neal’s are designed with actual products in vignettes to help homeowners see options.
 You can see cabinetry styles, hardware varieties, counter materials, and tile installations.
 You can also take advantage of the showroom staff to help you with ideas or to answer questions you may have.

 It’s useful to have a few different methods of collecting ideas for easy reference later.
 We recommend a combination of online and offline methods.